-If you’re hoping to track down specific titles or topics, a quick email to Michael and he’ll source them for you.
+If you’re hoping to track down specific titles or topics, a quick email to Michael and they’ll source them for you.

 To streamline the process of getting the books you need, we can set you up so that you can order on behalf of your school through our website which has an up to date complete stock listing.
 This way you can add books to your cart in order to get a quote if they’re things we stock, and order them easily once you’ve made your selections.
 This is the fastest way for us to get the books to you.

-If titles aren’t in stock, or not listed on our website, simply email Michael and he’ll chase them down for you.
+If titles aren’t in stock, or not listed on our website, simply email Michael and they’ll chase them down for you.

 If you’d like to stay on top of the key releases that we think your school library should have, consider signing up for our standing order service.

-Simply elect how much per term you’d like us to curate for you, $250, $500 or $1000 (other amounts can be negotiated) and we’ll choose new release books and send them out to your school automatically.
+Simply elect how much per term you’d like us to curate for you, $250, $500 or $1000 (amount negotiable) and we’ll select our recommendations for new release books email you the quote for approval and then process the order.

 CURATED LIBRARY STARTER PACK